vekiii/unstructured-projects/can/README.md

-CAN Communication – C8051F500
+# CAN Communication – C8051F500

+## Overview
-This project demonstrates a basic implementation of CAN (Controller Area Network) communication using the C8051F500 development system.
-The project was developed and presented as a team effort, focusing on both theoretical understanding and practical application of CAN-based communication.
+This repository contains a simple CAN (Controller Area Network) communication project implemented using the **C8051F500** development system.
+The project demonstrates both the theoretical background and a practical implementation of CAN-based communication between two microcontroller boards.

+## Project Description
+The project explains the purpose and advantages of CAN communication and demonstrates its operation through a basic two-node CAN network.
+Two C8051F500 boards are connected via a CAN bus, where each board is equipped with a **switch** and an **LED**.

+Pressing the switch on one board sends a CAN message that turns on the LED on the other board, enabling **bidirectional communication**.

+## System Functionality
+- CAN communication between two C8051F500 microcontrollers
+- Switch input on one board controls the LED output on the other board
+- Bidirectional message exchange
+- Real-time signal transmission over the CAN bus

-Project Overview
+## Project Scope

-The project covers the following key aspects:
+The project includes:

-Introduction to CAN communication
-Explanation of CAN usage, its advantages, and reasons why it is widely used in industrial and automotive systems.
+- Explanation of CAN usage and its importance in embedded and industrial systems

-Theoretical background
-Description of the signal flow from the CAN transmitter through the CAN bus to the receiver and output devices.
+- Theoretical overview of signal flow from the CAN transmitter to the receiver

-Practical implementation
+- Practical hardware implementation using two C8051F500 development boards
-Two C8051F500 boards communicate with each other via CAN.
-A switch on one board controls an LED on the other board, and vice versa, demonstrating bidirectional communication over the CAN bus.

-Key Features

-CAN-based device-to-device communication

-Real-time signal transmission

-Simple and clear demonstration of CAN principles

-Suitable for educational and introductory CAN projects
+## Technologies Used
+- **Microcontroller:** C8051F500
+- **Communication Protocol:** CAN (Controller Area Network)
+- **Development Environment:** Silicon Labs development tools

+## Purpose
-This project serves as a solid foundation for understanding CAN communication and its application in embedded and industrial systems.
+This project is intended for **educational purposes** and serves as an introductory example of CAN communication in embedded systems.